RiyaMindhe/WEBATHON-1.0/Readme.txt

-This is an event webaite that I made for College Ranker Internship .
+This is an event website that I made for College Ranker Internship .